 Step #3: Get Experience in Graphic Designer Projects

 Once you leave a career-focused training program, you’ll have received hands-on experience and training, but it will have been accelerated.
-This means that students are likely to need more time to develop the on-the-job experience to become accustomed to the nature of the work.
+This means that students are likely to need more time to develop the on-the-job experience and become accustomed to the nature of the work.
 Students may want to consider applying to graphic design internships, though these may be difficult to find for non-students.
 Another way to build experience is through volunteer work, but this can quickly become more of a burden than an advantage since it can result in students doing far too much free work.

 One good way to gain live hands-on experience is by enrolling in a live training bootcamp, such as Noble’s Adobe Illustrator Bootcamp.
 Courses such as these are a great place to build experience and become more familiar with the programs being taught.
 They are also a good place to get more experience in the real-world applications of the programs in question since these courses aim to teach students to use graphic design tools on the kinds of projects they can expect to work on in entry-level Graphic Design positions.